 - In 2008, the City was awarded $20,000 for the creation of our Urban Forest Management Plan and to complement a street tree planting project.

 - In 2014, the City was awarded $25,000 to conduct the first phase of the comprehensive street tree inventory.
 Through this process, over 6,000 trees and potential planting sites were identified.

 - In 2017, the City was awarded $50,000 to conduct the second and final phase of the comprehensive street tree inventory and to update the urban forest management plan.
 The results of the inventory can be viewed here on our TreeKeeper website.
 The inventory is scheduled to be concluded by the fall of 2018.

-Other components of the City's urban forestry initiative include the Citizen Pruner Program, the Street Tree Planting Program, and the Tree Donation Fund.
+Other components of the City's urban forestry initiative include the work of the Shade Tree Commission, the Street Tree Planting Program, and the Tree Donation Fund.
 Follow the links on the right for more information on these programs.